top of page

 I’m glad to say that all the items are still very useful in the modern age and I, Baroness Bolsover, wouldn’t be without any of them.

-I hope you’ve enjoyed peeking into my Victorian times and found a little comfort in knowing that SOME THINGS HAVEN’T CHANGED!
+I hope you’ve enjoyed taking a little peek into my Victorian lifetime and found a little comfort in knowing that SOME THINGS HAVEN’T CHANGED!

 If there’s anything else you’d like to know about my Victorian life, please get in touch, it’s always lovely to hear from you.